-Program Locations: Thomasville Campus and the North Baldwin Center for Technology
+Program Locations: Thomasville Campus and Bay Minette Campus

 Cosmetology is the scientific study and practice of beauty culture.
 A major part of cosmetology is devoted to learning and mastering essential knowledge and basic skills for treating the skin, scalp, hair, and nails.
 This program has been carefully constructed to give students knowledge and skills that are required to become a licensed cosmetologist.